 LogData Manager

 In order to offer our clients increased accessibility to the data collected with our mobile software packages, all data is accessed through a web interface.
-LogData Manager (LDM) provides users and managers a secure way of accessing their data “live” from anywhere with an internet connection.
+LogData Manager (LDM) provides users a secure way of accessing their data “live” from anywhere with an internet connection.

 • defining the mandatory and/or optional load header fields

-• designing sort specifications
+• designing sort specifications and validation types

 • populating load header field drop-down values